 Travel Award Grants

-Thanks to generous support from the National Institutes of Health and several companies, meeting scholarships are available for trainees.
-Eligibility is restricted to undergraduate, MS or PhD students, or postdocs with fewer than five years total postdoc training at the time of application who are presenting a talk and/or poster at the meeting.
+Meeting scholarships are available through generous support from the National Institutes of Health and several companies.
+The Jordan’s Guardian Angels Foundation is generously supporting three additional meeting scholarships for attendees whose abstracts that are focused on PP2A.
+Eligibility is restricted to undergraduate, MS or PhD students, or postdocs who have less than five years total postdoc training at the time of submitting an application.
+You must also be presenting a talk and/or poster at the meeting to be eligible.
 Awards will be used to reimburse attendee registration.

 How to Apply